-It is important that you do not drive for at least six weeks after your operation.
-When you feel ready to drive again, talk to your GP first.
+According to DVLA rules, you will not be able to drive until four weeks after your surgery.
+We usually recommend that you do not drive for six weeks to allow yourself sufficient recovery time.
+When you do feel ready to drive again, please talk to your GP first.